Engadine Triathlon Club

 ETC bases most of its activities from Engadine Leisure Centre on Anzac Ave, Engadine, meeting there most Saturday mornings at 7am.
 All training activities are conducted at your own pace and for your own duration (30 min up to approximately 60min).
 No-one ever participates alone.
 The sessions are all led by club volunteers.

-We also offer additional training sets throughout the week, including:
+We also offer additional training sets throughout the week, depending on demand, including:

 - Cycle interval training, Monday morning 6am-7am, Waratah Cycle Track (Sutherland)